 Highlights of the 2016-2017 season include the world premiere of Quixote, an evening- length theatrical work with music by Amy Beth Kirsten and direction by Mark DeChiazza, a visit to the Adam Chamber Music Festival in New Zealand, and world premieres by Andy Akiho, Christopher Cerrone, Thomas Kotcheff, and Polina Nazaykinskaya, among others.

-In the fall of 2016, Mr. Rosenbaum will release his first solo album, Memory Palace, on VIA Records.
+In early 2017, Mr. Rosenbaum released his first solo album, Memory Palace, on VIA Records.
 It features five commissions from the last several years and includes collaborations with Brooklyn Rider and Gina Izzo.

 Mr. Rosenbaum is a member of Sandbox Percussion, HOWL, the Pittsburgh New Music Ensemble, Foundry, and Novus NY.
 He has recorded for the Bridge, Innova, Naxos, and Starkland labels and is on the faculty of the Dwight School in Manhattan.
 Mr. Rosenbaum endorses Vic Firth sticks and mallets.